Robust Sensing of Low-Rank Matrices with Non-Orthogonal Sparse Decomposition: Main Results

-The shape of \eqref{apprRIP} allows to consider more general classes of measurement operators than those concentrating around their mean.
-Instead of assuming concentration like in the subgaussian case, it suffices that the probability mass is not strongly concentrated around zero.
-For a measurement operator $\A$ of form \eqref{A} whose component matrices $\AA_i$ are i.i.d.\ copies of a random matrix $\AA$, this may be formally expressed in the \emph{small ball} estimate
+To make use of Theorem \ref{ApproxX}, we need to understand under which assumptions a linear operator $\A$ of the form \eqref{A} satisfies the robust injectivity property introduced in Definition \ref{apprRIPDef}.
+If the component matrices $\AA_i$ are constructed as i.i.d.\ copies of a random matrix $\AA$, it suffices that the probability mass is not strongly concentrated around zero.
+This may be formally expressed in the \emph{small ball} estimate